 Committed to a Covenant

 That is the way we should approach our marriage.
 “I give you my word, I will never leave.”
 And “I will not let you feel like you are all alone and isolated.”
 “I will be actively dedicated to your well-being.”
 That is the true essence of a marriage commitment.
-That is what it means to be Committed to a Covenant.
+That is what Committed to a Covenant means.